nextflow-io/nextflow/docs/process.rst

 -----------

-The ``machineType`` can be used to specify a predefined Google Compute Platform `machine type <https://cloud.google.com/compute/docs/machine-types>`_ when running using the :ref:`Google Pipeline <google-pipelines>` executor.
+The ``machineType`` can be used to specify a predefined Google Compute Platform `machine type <https://cloud.google.com/compute/docs/machine-types>`_ when running using the :ref:`Google Life Sciences <google-lifesciences-executor>` executor.

 This directive is optional and if specified overrides the cpus and memory directives::